Early Learning Preschool

 • Progress monitoring and annual re-assessments using ABA based assessments such as the VB-MAPP, ABLLS-R, AFLS and EFL.

-• Handwriting without Tears Curriculum
+• Learning without Tears Curriculum to target fine motor and handwriting

 • Weekly Motor Group class lead by an Occupational Therapist